 The First Africa Summit for Peace, Security and Sustainable Development drew a multi-sector audience of 1,200 participants, representing more than 60 nations, to Dakar, Senegal, on Jan.
-18-19, 2018.
+18-19,

-Senegal's president, His Excellency Macky Sall, as well as UPF Co-founder Dr. Hak Ja Han Moon spoke at the event, which was built around the theme, "New Africa: Interdependence, Mutual Prosperity and Universal Values."
+Senegal's president, His Excellency Macky Sall, as well as UPF Co-founder Dr. Hak Ja Han Moon spoke at the event, which was built around the theme, "New Africa: Interdependence, Mutual Prosperity and Universal spiritual leaders and FFWPU members on Jan.
+19 to conduct an interfaith prayer for peace and reconciliation.
+She also generously donated a boat to be used for emergency medical evacuations.